-School-based counsellors provide health promotion materials and offer information and referral to available support services with parent permission.
+The school-based student wellbeing counsellor provides health promotion materials and offer information and referral to available support services with parent permission.
 Whenever possible they facilitate access for staff and students to programs and initiatives designed to enhance personal growth and development for individuals or groups.

 Headspace GP clinic

 The school-based headspace GP clinic is a free and confidential health service for young people aged 12-19.
 The health service runs fortnightly at the school – Wednesday from 9-1pm and students require written parental consent.
 Consent is usually provided at enrolment or can be done by collecting a permission form from student services.
 Phone: 8647 3300 for more information.